 - Inaccessibility to the property

-- Poor road conditions in the vicinity of the property without an alternative route
+- Poor road conditions in the vicinity without alternative routes

 - Essential advertised points of interest unavailable